 Therefore, one must consume salt in enormous amounts and a short period to have a dangerous effect on a healthy body.

-Just as the body regulates its temperature or fluid balance, it governs salt intake.
+The body regulates its temperature or fluid balance and governs salt intake.
 As long as the kidneys are healthy, they work to eliminate excess salt.

-Research suggests that a lack of potassium rather than an excess of sodium causes hypertension.
+Research suggests that a lack of potassium rather than excess sodium causes hypertension.

 For example, South Koreans who consume lots of salt have a low risk of hypertension, stroke, and coronary heart disease.